ZJU-REAL/OmniEmbodied/docs/source/examples/index.rst

 **Sharing Examples:**

-- Post in GitHub Discussions
+- Post in GitHub Issues
 - Include in pull requests
 - Share in research papers
 - Use in educational materials